 MANTUA SWIM AND TENNIS CLUB

-Mantua has its own Swim and Tennis Club, with 2 pools, a baby pool and 4 lighted tennis courts.
+Mantua has its own Swim and Tennis Club, with 2 pools, a baby pool and 4 lit tennis courts.
 There is a gazebo at the tennis courts for outdoor entertaining and the clubhouse at the pool can be rented out for larger indoor parties.
 The social committee holds a few parties a year at the clubhouse—including a holiday party, newcomer’s dinner, block captain’s luncheon.
 There is an active swim team, dive team and tennis team for kids.
 We have a tennis pro who manages the children’s lessons and matches in the area with other tennis teams.
 There is a very active women's, men's singles and doubles program here too for adults, and a Friday evening social tennis season during the summer months.
-All this is very affordable (Approx $55 per summer for each child playing tennis, swim team membership is about the same, pool membership is a one time membership fee $1,100 plus $375 per year dues).
-There is an approximately three year waiting list, unlike surrounding neighborhoods, to become a member of Mantua Swim and Tennis Club.
-It is important to try and buy the membership with the house if you want to use the pool immediately.
-Although, almost everyone who has wanted to rent a membership while they are waiting to purchase one has been able to over the last few years.
+All this is very affordable (Approx $60 per summer for each child playing tennis, swim team membership is about the same, pool membership is a one time membership fee $1,400 plus a $100 transfer fee plus $525 annual dues).

 COMMUNITY